-Dr. Lauren McLeod Cramer is an Assistant Professor in the Cinema Studies Institute at the University of Toronto.
+Lauren McLeod Cramer is an Assistant Professor in the Cinema Studies Institute at the University of Toronto.
 Her work focuses on the aesthetics of blackness and popular culture.
-She is currently writing a book on hip-hop, architecture, and black spatial practice.
-Lauren is a founding member of liquid blackness, a research project on blackness and aesthetics, and is the founding co-editor of liquid blackness: journal of aesthetics and black studies.
-Her writing has appeared in The Journal of Cinema and Media Studies, The Black Scholar, Black Camera, Film Criticism, he Los Angeles Review of Books, The Quarterly Review of Film and Video and the edited collection Writing for Screen Media (Routledge, 2019).
+She is currently writing a book on hip-hop, architecture, and black spatial practice and has published writing on a wide variety of “art objects” including WorldStarHipHop.com, the videos from Jay-Z’s 4:44, Peter Eisenman’s architectural designs, and Meghan Markle’s wedding.
+Lauren is a founding member of liquid blackness, a research project on blackness and aesthetics, and is the co-Editor of liquid blackness: journal of aesthetics and black studies (Duke University Press).
+Her writing has appeared in The Journal of Cinema and Media Studies, The Black Scholar, Black Camera, Film Criticism, he Los Angeles Review of Books, The Quarterly Review of Film and Video, Docalogue and the edited collection Writing for Screen Media (Routledge, 2019).